MicrosoftDocs/learn/learn-pr/bicep/build-flexible-bicep-templates-conditions-loops/includes/4-use-loops-deploy-resources.md

 In some situations, you might want to deploy resources by using copy loops combined with conditions.
 You can do this by combining the `if` and `for` keywords.

-In the following example, the code uses an array parameter to define a set of SQL Server instances.
+In the following example, the code uses an array parameter to define a set of logical servers.
 A condition is used with the copy loop to deploy the servers only when the `environmentName` property of the loop object equals `Production`:

 ::: code language="plaintext" source="code/4-loop-condition.bicep" highlight="19" :::

-If you deploy the preceding example, you would see two SQL Server instances, `sqlserver-we` and `sqlserver-eas`, but not `sqlserver-eus2`, because that object's `environmentName` property doesn't match `Production`.
+If you deploy the preceding example, you would see two logical servers, `sqlserver-we` and `sqlserver-eas`, but not `sqlserver-eus2`, because that object's `environmentName` property doesn't match `Production`.